cncf/kubernetes-community-days/content/events/2025-bouvet-island/venue.md

 ## Local Tranportation

-Local transportaion is dominated by seals, penguins, and other seabirds
+Local transportaion is dominated by seals, penguins, and other seabirds.